Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Introduction

 \section{Introduction}

-Unless otherwise specified $k$ will be an algebraically closed field and all categories in this article will be $k$-linear Hom-finite.
+Unless otherwise specified $k$ will be an algebraically closed field and all categories in this article will be $k$-linear Hom-finite Krull-Schmidt.
 Let $\C$ be an additive category.
-We say that $\C$ has a Serre functor $\mathbb{S}$, that is, an auto-equivalence for which there are a natural equivalence
+We say that $\C$ has a Serre functor $\mathbb{S}$, that is, an auto-equivalence for which there exists a natural equivalence

 for any $X,Y\in\C$, where $(-)^{\ast}=\Hom_k (-, k)$ is the $k$-linear duality functor.

 Bondal and Kapranov showed the following result.
 Van den Bergh has also given other proof of this result in the appendix of this article \cite[Theorem A.4.4]{b}. \begin{theorem}\emph{\cite[Proposition 3.3]{bk}} Let $\C$ be a triangulated category.
 Then every Serre functor is a triangulated functor. \end{theorem}